klaro-org/klaro-js/README.md

 ## Goals

-The consent manager ensures compliance and builds trust by doing the following:
+Klaro helps you to ensures compliance and builds trust by doing the following things:

 * Ensure that no third-party apps/integrations are executing before the user has given explicit (or -if you dare- implicit) consent.